 "Normative frameworks of behavior" (M.F.)

-While being surrounded by the aforementioned collective subjects or subjects biased by certain definite ideas the theme of individualization in Alexey Gordin's work is united to a broad spectrum of social empathy and to the general concern of an artist as a well and better informed individual.
-What is better in such a situation than to instill in people an healthy attitude by placing a clear and precise art-mirror in front of the viewer's gaze.
+While being surrounded by the aforementioned collective subjects or subjects biased by certain definite ideas the theme of individualization in Alexey Gordin's work is united with a broad spectrum of social empathy and related to the general worry worldview of an artist as a well and much better informed individual.
+What could be better in such a situation than to instill in people a healthy attitude, doing so by placing a clear and precise "art-mirror" in front of the viewer's gaze.

-Gordin's work is like a series of Buddhist puzzles for which no fixed answer can be expected.
-However, the genuinely helpless citizens in Alexey Gordin's paintings show an extraordinary joy and indestructible vitality.
-The bright idea of M.Foucault's individualization is permanently shining on the foreheads of the portraits, the tireless drive of the immortal will seems to inject strength into the actors' hearts.
-With the selection of paintings presented to the Vilnius Triennial, Gordin monitors the contemporary art scene and creates a generalization of the citizen's position wherever i.e in any normal social sphere.
-For understanding that the ontological right keyword would be “limbo” as the closest equal for the present, perfect and continuous future, as a field that may be described as the chaos field “between two deaths, the symbolic and the real”.
+Gordin's work resembles a series of Buddhist puzzles for which no one fixed answer can be expected.
+However, the genuinely helpless citizens in Alexey Gordin's paintings do show an extraordinary simultaneous joy and indestructible vitality.
+The bright idea of M.Foucault's individualization is permanently shining on the foreheads of the portrayed, the tireless drive of the immortal will seems to inject strength into the actors' hearts.
+With the selection of paintings presented to the Vilnius Triennial, Gordin monitors the contemporary art scene and creates a generalization of the citizen's lamella like position wherever else i.e in all normal social spheres.
+For understanding that quality the ontological right keyword would be “limbo” as the closest equal for the present, perfect and continuous future here; life as an endless void- the lacanian chaos field “between two deaths, the symbolic and the real”.

-Artist`s alter ego caught in Gordin's video is the lonely disabled immortal object who crosses the road with art crutches.
+Artist`s alter ego, caught in Gordin's video, is the lonely disabled immortal object who crosses the road with art crutches.
 You can learn from this.
-The old-school wooden crutches in Gordin's video gain political significance as does the non modular abnormality of a person on foot in an anti-utopian environment.
+The old-school wooden crutches in Gordin's video almost do gain a political significance as same as does the non modular abnormality of a person on foot in an anti-utopian environment.